avipreshel/Bister/README.md

 # Advantage compared Json
 * Better performance (See benchmarks below)
-* Usage of binary means that the serialized class consumes less bytes
+* Ability to handle dynamic types such as System.Object, System.Enum
-* Ability to handle Enum type, including List<Enum>
+* Supports for legacy types such as ArrayList (from Dotnet Fwk 1.x days)

 # Disadvantage compared to Json
 The generated binary is not backward compatible, which means that using it in persistency scenarios is risky: